shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “You got it, boss.”

 Gra carried the deer carcass to the campfire.
 As he set it down, the kobolds squealed in joy, tugging and tearing at it.
 Gra shooed them away.
 “This is for dinner tonight.
-No touching until the stew’s done.”
+No touching until the stew is done.”

 The kobolds all pulled their hands back.

 “Sylla?”
+Gra turned to a blue-hooded kobold.

 “Yes, …boss?”
 Sylla sat on a bench.